B-Teague/morpho/README.md

     color: #123456;
   }
   ```

 ## Credits

 A lot of inspiration and work for this library comes from Picostyle.
-Some of the work I added to Picostyle is also found here.
+Some of the work I added to Picostyle including css export is also found here.

+### **Differences between morpho and picostyle**

+Morpho adds a lot of additional features that are not found in Picostyle including: list values, default numeric units, vendor prefixing, nesting, and dynamic values from props.